 So what's a fine needle aspiration and what does it entail?
 Also known as fine needle biopsy, a fine needle aspiration is a procedure that requires insertion of a sterile, hollow, small-gauge needle (fine needle) into the suspicious mass.
 The dog's hair may be clipped prior to the procedure and the skin area will be disinfected.
 Once the needle is inserted, the plunger of the syringe is drawn back, and cells or fluids are collected (aspirated) in the attached empty syringe.
 Several areas of the mass may be aspirated.
-The collected cells or fluids are then placed on a glass side and stained so they can be evaluated by the veterinarian by using a microscope (cytology is the term used when studying cells) or they can be sent to pathology for evaluation.
-When done in house (in the vet's office), test results may be attained within hours, versus when sent out to a lab, it may take anywhere between 3 and 5 days.
+The collected cells or fluids are then placed on a glass slide and stained so they can be evaluated by the veterinarian by using a microscope (cytology is the term used when studying cells) or they can be sent to pathology for evaluation.
+When done in house (in the vet's office), test results may be attained within hours.
+When sent out to a lab, it may take anywhere between three and five days.

-While in most cases, lumps and bumps are evaluated through fine needle aspiration, this procedure may also be utilized to collect cells from internal organs like the liver, lung, kidneys or lymph nodes.
-In some cases, fluids may also be collected; for instance, a fine needle aspirate of the bladder may collect urine (a procedure known as cystocentesis) or synovial fluid may be collected from the joints and even fluid may be collected from the chest or abdomen in the case of dog ascites.
+While in most cases, lumps and bumps are evaluated through fine needle aspiration, this procedure may also be utilized to collect cells from internal organs like the liver, lung, kidneys, or lymph nodes.
+In some cases, fluids may also be collected.
+For instance, a fine needle aspirate of the bladder may collect urine (a procedure known as cystocentesis) or synovial fluid may be collected from the joints.
+Even fluid may be collected from the chest or abdomen in the case of dog ascites.

 Dog Fine Needle Aspiration Cost

-Generally, office visits for dogs range between 45 and 75 dollars.
-The fine needle aspiration can range between $20 and $40 dollars, some include the cytology costs associated with sending it out to the lab, some do not.
-Usually, the total office visit should not amount more than $100 to $150.
+Generally, office visits for dogs range between $45 and $75.
+The fine needle aspiration can range between $20 and $40, some include the cytology costs associated with sending it out to the lab, some do not.
+Usually, the total office visit should not amount to more than $100 to $150.
 Of course, costs may vary between one place and another.
 And if other tests needs done, the amount will be obviously superior than that.
 Therefore, expect costs to sum up if several needle aspirates need to be taken, if the stained slides are sent to an outside pathology laboratory, rather than in house, and if your dog requires sedation.

 - Dog Sebaceous Cysts Home Remedies